Release Notes for Allegro CL 10.1

 :ssl module.
 If they are not, the :ssl module cannot be used.

-The current supported version of OpenSSL is 1.0.1.
-We understand there
+The current supported versions of OpenSSL is 1.0 and 1.1.

 Allegro CL is now available on the ARM-64 platform under some linux